matthewfeickert-talks/talk-agc-us-atlas-af/talk.md

    - SLAC: More work to do
 * Each Analysis Facility offers unique features and experimental options for exploration
    - BNL: Large pool of CPU nodes for bursting.
 OKD for new services (REANA, ServiceX).
-   - UChicago: Coffea-casa, Dask scale out to HTCondor on AF and MWT2.
+   - UChicago: Coffea-casa, NVIDIA Triton server, Dask scale out to HTCondor on AF and MWT2.
 ServiceX instances.
    - SLAC: GPUs galore.
 Large k8s pool.
 ]
 .center.kol-1-3[